tejomayee-tech/ZorinLinux/README.md

     * **"Windows Boot Manager"** to use Windows 10.
 3. Press `Enter`.
 If you don't choose, it will auto-start Zorin OS after a few seconds.

 You're all set!
-Enjoy dual-booting.
+Enjoy the world of Linux with the most user friendly and fast OS.